AI-Maker-Space/LLM-Ops-Cohort-1/Week 3/Thursday/README.md

 Today, we'll be creating a SageMaker endpoint, and serving it through the API Gateway!

 # Build 🏗️
-There are 2 main tasks for this assignment:
+There is 1 main task for this assignment:

 - Endpoint Hosting on AWS